-Depreciation and Amortization Expense: Depreciation and amortization expense was \$9,630,000 for the three months ended March 31, 2019, a decrease of \$3,518,000 compared to \$13,148,000 for the three months ended March 31, 2018.
-The decrease is primarily due to the sale of three office properties and a parking garage in Oakland, California that were held for sale starting in mid-January 2019 and sold in March 2019, the sale of an office property in Washington, D.C. that was held for sale starting in late January 2019 and sold in March 2019, and an office property in San Francisco, California that was held for sale starting in late December 2018 and sold in March 2019.
-The aforementioned sales will, and the sale of any additional properties during 2019 would, cause depreciation and amortization expense to decline materially during the remainder of 2019.
-However, the magnitude of any such decrease cannot be predicted as it will depend on a number of factors such as the number and timing of such dispositions that may occur during the remainder of 2019, changes to depreciation and amortization expense at existing properties, and any depreciation and amortization expense increases due to acquisitions.
+Depreciation and Amortization Expense: Depreciation and amortization expense was \$16,815,000 for the six months ended June 30, 2019, a decrease of \$9,658,000 compared to \$26,473,000 for the six months ended June 30, 2018.
+The decrease is primarily due to the sale of three office properties and a parking garage in Oakland, California that were held for sale starting in mid-January 2019 and sold in March 2019, the sale of an office property in Washington, D.C. that was held for sale starting in late January 2019 and sold in March 2019, the sale of an office property in San Francisco, California that was held for sale starting in mid-March 2019, the sale of an office property in Oakland, California that was held for sale in mid-March 2019 and sold in mid-March 2019, and the impairment of two office properties and one development site in Washington, D.C., which decreased the carrying amounts of such properties and the depreciation thereon during the six months ended June 30, 2019.
+The aforementioned sales and the sale of two office properties and one development site in Washington, D.C., which was consummated in July 2019, are expected to cause depreciation and amortization expense to decline materially during the remainder of 2019.

-Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$25,071,000 for the three months ended March 31, 2019 and \$0 for the three months ended March 31, 2018.
+Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$29,982,000 for the six months ended June 30, 2019 and \$0 for the six months ended June 30, 2018.
 In March 2019, we legally defeased mortgage loans with an aggregate outstanding principal balance of \$205,500,000 in connection with the sale of three office properties and a parking garage in Oakland, California, we prepaid a \$46,000,000 mortgage loan in connection with the sale of an office property in Washington, D.C., and a \$28,200,000 mortgage loan was assumed by the buyer of an office property in San Francisco, California.
-Loss on early extinguishment of debt consists of the costs associated with the aforementioned legal defeasance, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasance, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.
-The legal defeasance of a mortgage loan in connection with the sale of the property in Oakland, California, for which we have entered into a purchase and sale agreement, that is expected to close in the second quarter of 2019, will result in additional loss on early extinguishment of debt.
-However, the magnitude of such loss cannot be predicted as it will depend on a number of factors such as the timing of such legal defeasance and bond market conditions at the time of such legal defeasance.
+In May 2019, one mortgage loan, with an outstanding principal balance of \$39,500,000 at such time, was legally defeased in connection with the sale of the related property.
+Loss on early extinguishment of debt consists of the costs associated with the aforementioned legal defeasances, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasances, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.

-Impairment of Real Estate: Impairment of real estate was \$66,200,000 for the three months ended March 31, 2019 and \$0 for the three months ended March 31, 2018.
-In May 2019, in connection with the potential sale to an unrelated third-party of 100% fee-simple interest in two office properties and one development site in Washington, D.C, we determined that the book value of these properties exceeded their estimated fair value and, as such, an impairment charge of \$66,200,000 was recognized as of March 31, 2019.
-Our determination of fair value was based on negotiations with the third-party buyer during the potential sale.
+Impairment of Real Estate: Impairment of real estate was \$69,000,000 for the six months ended June 30, 2019 and \$0 for the six months ended June 30, 2018.
+In connection with our negotiation of an agreement with an unrelated third-party for the sale of 100% fee-simple interests in two office properties and one development site in Washington, D.C, we determined that the book values of such properties exceeded their estimated fair values and recognized impairment charges totaling \$69,000,000 for the six months ended June 30, 2019.
+Our determination of the fair values of such properties was based on negotiations with the third-party buyer and the contract sales price.

-Provision for Income Taxes: Provision for income taxes was \$318,000 for the three months ended March 31, 2019 and \$388,000 for the three months ended March 31, 2018.
+Provision for Income Taxes: Provision for income taxes was \$599,000 for the six months ended June 30, 2019 and \$680,000 for the six months ended June 30, 2018.